-You can get close, engage your subjects, and still take advantage of candid photography techniques for all types of photography to make your photos feel like part of the moment.
+You can get close, engage your subjects, and still take advantage of candid photography techniques.
+This work for all types of photography to make your photos feel like part of the moment.

 What Does Candid Mean?

 Candid photography is any type of photography that is real and in the moment.
 There is no posing, no fake smiles—just true, genuine feelings.
-The subjects may know you are there photographing them, but they are not taken out of the moment by a camera being present.
+The subjects may know you are there photographing them, but they are not taken out of the moment by a camera’s presence.

 It is so easy to spot a fake smile or fake look, and that is the quickest way to a mediocre photograph.
 A candid photo, on the other hand, allows genuine emotion to shine through.